ceumicrodata/onboarding/_episodes/04-server.md

 `sftp://percheron.ceu.hu`

 It is worth noting that on Ubuntu systems you don't need any additional client for file transfer.
-Just open a file navigator, go to Other locations, and connect to the server by issuing it's sftp address.
+Just open a file navigator, go to Other locations, and connect to the server by issuing it's sftp address - e.g. `sftp://USER@percheron.ceu.hu:PORT`.
 You will automatically be prompted for your username and password, and you can navigate on the server just like on your own computer.
 ### Screen

 Working in screen allows users to exit the servers without terminating the running processes.